jronayne/PyTransport/README.md

 In addition error feedback has been improved and storage of model quantities has been made more efficient.

 PyTransport has been developed on OS X and Linux Ubuntu using Python 2.7, and is intended for use on Unix based systems.

+# Licencing #
+PyTransport is distributed under the GNU General Public License version 3, or (at your option) any later version.
+This license is bundled with the source code as LICENSE.txt.